-Bachelor of Arts in Early Childhood / Special Education
+About the Bachelor of Arts in Primary (P-5) / Special Education Degree

 We’re proud of our successful graduates!
 100% of recent graduates from the School of Education were employed or in graduate school within six months of graduation.
 Check out Cedarville’s other placement rates.

 Your coursework will be complemented by the following opportunities as you complete your early childhood education degree.